-Fig 21.23-Propagation prediction chart for East Coast to Europe that appeared in QST for December 1994.
-An average 2800-MHz (10.7-cm) solar flux of 82 was assumed for the mid-December to mid-January period.
-On 10% of these days, the highest frequency propagated was predicted at least as high as the uppermost curve (the Highest Possible Frequency, or HPF, approximately 21 MHz), and for 50% of the days as high as the middle curve, the MUF.
-The broken lines show the Lowest Usable Frequency (LUF) for a 1500-W CW transmitter.
+Fig 20.23-Propagation prediction chart for West Coast to Western Europe from the ARRLWeb members-only site for April 2001.
+An average 2800-MHz (10.7-cm) solar flux of 159 was assumed for the month.
+On 10% of the days, the highest frequency propagated is predicted to be at least as high as the uppermost curve (the Highest Possible Frequency, or HPF, approximately 33 MHz), and for 50% of the days as high as the middle curve, the MUF.
+The lowest curve shows the Lowest Usable Frequency (LUF) for a 1500-W CW transmitter.